xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 - open [GitHub Releases](https://github.com/xpack-dev-tools/openocd-xpack/releases)
   and select the latest release
 - update the `baseUrl:` with the file URLs (including the tag/version)
-- from the release, copy the SHA & file names
+- from the web release, copy the SHA & file names
 - commit all changes, use a message like `package.json: update urls for 0.10.0-13 release` (without `v`)
 - update `CHANGELOG.md`; commit with a message like